 In the following we will show you how to access this integration suite and how to configure it to integrate with Salesforce.

 You will need a RaiseNow merchant administrator login to complete the steps outlined below.
+Please refer to this article regarding user configuration in RaiseNow.

 Go to https://self-onboarding.fa.prod.rnw.io/login and authenticate with you RaiseNow Manager access credentials.